By Doug McIntyre

 FOX Sports activities Soccer Author

-Editor’s observe: Every day between now and the kickoff of the primary match of the 2022 FIFA World Cup on Nov.
+Editor’s be aware: Every day between now and the kickoff of the primary match of the 2022 FIFA World Cup on Nov.
 20, we’ll unveil a unique reminiscence from World Cup historical past.
-The countdown from 101 continues with Argentina’s grasp class in sharing the ball.
+The countdown from 101 continues with Maxi Rodríguez’s surprise strike vs. Mexico.

 One of many main soccer journalists in North America, Doug McIntyre has lined United States males’s and girls’s nationwide groups at a number of FIFA World Cups.
-Earlier than becoming a member of FOX Sports activities in 2021, he was a workers author with ESPN and Yahoo Sports activities.
-Comply with him on Twitter @ByDougMcIntyre.
+Earlier than becoming a member of FOX Sports activities in 2021, he was a employees author with ESPN and Yahoo Sports activities.
+Observe him on Twitter @ByDougMcIntyre.

-Get extra from FIFA World Cup 2022 Comply with your favorites to get details about video games, information and extra
+Get extra from FIFA World Cup 2022 Observe your favorites to get details about video games, information and extra.